sampsyo/cs6120/content/blog/2019-09-25-function-calls.md

 Helpful compilers also need to check for errors.
 The interpreter now checks for a number of possible errors when calling functions.
 We use simple dynamic type checking to ensure that (1) argument types match the types of the provided values and (2) the function's declared return type matches both the type of the returned value and the type of the variable where the returned value is being stored.

-Below, we discuss our design decisions and their impact on our implementation.

 ### Design decisions

 There were surprisingly many decisions to be made in the course of designing function calls.